Achieving Excellence Beyond Belief

 Miss Sara Sumners [SSS] Second in English

-Miss Anouska Sozzo [ASO] Lead Teacher for KS3 English
+Miss Anouska Sozzo [ASO] Lead Teacher for KS3 English and Literacy

-Mrs Stephanie Croft [SBE] Lead Teacher of Literacy
+Mrs Stephanie Croft [SBE] Teacher of English

 Mrs Emily Teall [ENM] Teacher of English